mongodb-developer/golang-quickstart/deleting/deleting-documents-in-a-mongodb-collection-with-go.md

 ## Dropping a MongoDB Collection and All Documents within the Collection

 Removing a single document or many documents isn't the only option.
-Entire collections can be dropped which would remove all documents in the collection without using a filter.
+Entire collections can be dropped which would remove all documents and meta data, such as indexes, in the collection without using a filter.
 An example of this can be seen below:

 ```go
 if err = podcastsCollection.Drop(ctx); err != nil {